Holetown, Barbados Guide

 Best Time to Visit

-The best time to visit Holetown, Barbados, is during the dry season, which runs from December to May.
+The best time to visit Saint James, Barbados is during the dry season, which runs from December to May.
 During these months, you can expect sunny skies, warm temperatures, and lower humidity.
-This is also the peak tourist season, so expect higher prices and more crowds.
-The shoulder seasons of April-May and November offer a good balance of pleasant weather and fewer tourists.
+The shoulder seasons of November and June can also be pleasant, with fewer crowds and slightly lower prices.
 Avoid the hurricane season, which runs from June to November, although direct hits are relatively rare.

 Transportation